Oriola Marashi

 Oriola Marashi (born 18 March 1996), is an Albanian model and vocalist.
-She is one of the faces of Guess.

 Career

 Marashi got her breakout role at a young age.
-She is described by Telegrafi as having a "perfect shape", and as being "one of Albania's most attractive women".
-She is also known for posting sultry pictures on her social media.
-She is a model for American clothing brand Guess, covering billboards and walking runways for the aforementioned brand; and working closely with American designer Paul Marciano.
-She has also worked with Givenchy, Dolce & Gabbana and has being a cover model for Vogue in the past.
-She has worked in Milan, Venice, Paris, Marrakech and Dubai.
-In an interview with Dosja, her mother revealed that she invited to be a contestant on Big Brother VIP in 2021.
-In 2022, she was an attendee at the amFAR gala in Venice, which was also the 76th Venice International Film Festival She also appeared as a video vixen in Jonas Blue's song titled Mama featuring Australian singer William Singe.
+She is described by Telegrafi as being "one of Albania's most attractive women".

+Marashi has modeled for American clothing brand Guess, and has worked closely with American designer Paul Marciano.
+She has also worked with Givenchy, Dolce & Gabbana and has been a cover model for Vogue in the past.

+Marashi appeared as a video vixen in the music video for Jonas Blue's song "Mama".

 Personal life

 Marashi is from Tirana.
 She has a sister who is also a model.
-She dresses as a nun for halloween.

 She has been in relationships with Albanian football player, Eros Grezda and Big Brother Albania winner, Anaid Kaloti.